 This default export will copy your present OrgVue worksheet view into Excel i.e. Excel will look identical to the source e.g.

-However it is easy to miss that there are 4 options under Copy Data to Clipboard which remain hidden unless the down chevron is clicked to open the child dialogue:
+However it is easy to miss that in addition to the 'Filtered' option there are four further options under Copy Data to Clipboard which remain hidden unless the down chevron is clicked to open the full dialogue:

 These options are: